-This list of the worst packing mistakes contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the worst packing mistakes was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 The last thing you want to think on a much-needed trip is “Why did I bring this?” or “Where is my toothbrush?”

 It’s never pleasant when you find yourself wide awake in the middle of the night because you forgot something hundreds of miles away from home with no store in sight.

 If you are worried about your upcoming trip or need a few tips to help pack your bags for an upcoming trip, don’t fret!

 Here are the worst packing mistakes you should avoid and what to do instead!
 You’ll love these travel packing hacks and tips!

 What are the Biggest Packing Mistakes Families Make?

 One of the most common mistakes nearly everyone makes while packing is overpacking.
 I am included and still learning how to bring less on a trip.